 Prioritization Scores are conservative screening tools used to rank the relative potential for health impacts from different facilities based on the amount of toxic air contaminants (TACs) emitted from a facility, the relative toxicity of the TACs emitted, and the proximity of the facility to possible receptors.
 The Air District evaluates three categories of health impacts: cancer risk, chronic non-cancer impacts, and acute non-cancer impacts.
-A prioritization score may be calculated for each of these different types of health impacts.
+Two prioritization scores are calculated each year based on annual toxic emissions: a cancer risk prioritization score and a chronic non-cancer score.
 The prioritization score for a site is the maximum of either the cancer risk prioritization score or the chronic non-cancer prioritization score.